 Special warnings and precautions for use

-The liquid content of Movicol when reconstituted with water does not replace regular fluid intake and adequate fluid intake should be maintained.
+When reconstituted with water, the liquid content of Movicol does not replace regular fluid intake, and adequate fluid intake should be maintained.

 Can I take Movicol with other medicines?

-It is important that you tell your doctor or pharmacist if you are already taking any medicines, including those bought without a prescription and herbal medicines, before you start taking Movicol.
+You must tell your doctor or pharmacist if you are already taking any medicines, including those bought without a prescription and herbal medicines before you start taking Movicol.

-Similarly, check with your doctor or pharmacist before taking any new medicines while taking Movicol, to make sure the combination is safe.
+Similarly, check with your doctor or pharmacist before taking any new medicines while taking Movicol to ensure the combination is safe.